 (2 Timothy 3:16-17, 2 Peter 1:20-21, John 17:17, 1 Thessalonians 2:13, Psalm 19:7-11, John 6:67-69)

 If the following statements can be affirmed with a yes, the student shall be deemed privately home educated for Stoa purposes:

 1) Parent or legal guardian(s) direct the educational choices for the student, including the use of dual credit, online/ offline courses, cooperative courses, private tutored courses, and other parent directed methods that support the student’s educational plan; and

 2) Parent is the authority to award the Stoa competitor junior high or high school credits and grades; and

 3) Under the laws of your state, if your state defines home schooling, the student is classified as legally “homeschooled”; and

-4) Student is not enrolled full-time in a public charter school or public school independent study program.
+4) The student is not enrolled full-time in a public charter school or public school independent study program; and

 Level of Education: